peter201943/microrts/Notes.md

          - with specific subgoals _remove fish_ and _remove leaves_
          - and specific means _rake_ and _tool_
  - Are the _means_ part of the _goal_?
+     - ie, cannot _rake leaves_ without _rake_
+         - hence, part of the goal is _finding a rake_.
+         - _Any tool_ is easier than _any rake_.
+ - So are the goals of equivalent importance?
+     - Depends on the unions of the sets
+         - How many tasks can be completed with a generic tool?
+         - How many tasks require a rake?
+             - What mechanisms do we have to rank and sort these things and assign weights?